vincent-pranata/mentoring-webapp/README.md

   - Register and update course details
   - Register and quit as a mentor for a particular course
   - Make and cancel an appoinment for a particular course as a mentee

+## Installation ##
+To run this project, please go through the instructions below.

 # Your First Full Stack Application with React and Spring Boot
 <sub>Instructions made by RMIT Teaching Team of COSC2299 July-Nov 2019 Term </sub>